gee-community/ee-LandsatLinkr/README.md

 ## Pre-Processing Steps

 ### Prep Step 1.
 Create a script folder
-Create a script folder or repository to hold your landsat linkr scripts.
+Create a script folder or repository to hold your Landsat Linkr scripts.
 You will ultimately create a different script for each WRS-1 tile footprint that you work with, so it is helpful to have one folder where all of your landsat linkr scripts are stored.
 Yours might look like this: `users/user_name/LLR_Projects`.

 ### Prep Step 2.
 Copy the landsat linkr template script into your folder
 Add a copy of the run_llr script to your folder (there are two ways to do this):